Frank's life stories

 - Contributing with questions and research to several HBR Webinars, LSG Webinars, and e-teaching.org Webinars.

-- Contributing with questions / inputs / experiences to events in various physical places, for example at betahaus and Crowd-Day events in Hamburg, at officelab.dk event, and at other events through Meetup.
+- Contributing with questions / inputs / experiences to events in various physical places, for example Crowd-Day event in Hamburg

 - Participating at Tag der offenen Tür / open door days at more occasions, for example during Informatiktage.